frankblob/pushtorrent/README.md

 #### About me
 The project described above seems more complex than actually doable for someone with my current coding skill set.
 My personal goal is to hack away at this steep challenge and learn as much as possible.

 In short I'm nobody, newbie and non-programmer.
 Dabbling in my first attempts at Ruby, object-oriented programming and GitHub.
-Torrent Watch is my first web application attempt besides auto-deploying a [RailsBricks3](http://railsbricks.net) app, since I could not get anything self-coded to work on Heroku :)
+PushTorrent is my first web application attempt besides auto-deploying a [RailsBricks3](http://railsbricks.net) app, since I could not get anything self-coded to work on Heroku :)

 ##### Ruby questions I currently wonder about...
 1. When do instance variables 'die'?
 Trying to understand the memory usage of Ruby apps...